BU-hammerTeam/PyHammer/README.md

 |AstroPy   | 1.2.1             |`import astropy; astropy.__version__`      |
 <sup>1</sup>Commands are run in Python environment

+####Inputs

+Before running the program, you need an input file to specify which spectrum to classify.
+The input file can be created either before hand as a text or csv file, or else in the program itself.
+The input file format should be to list the filenames of the spectra you want to classify in the first column and the spectrum data types in the second column.
+The spectra filenames can have the full path specified or a common path for all spectra files can be specified during execution.
+The spectrum data types accepted are  `DR7fits` (SDSS EDR - DR8), `DR12fits` (SDSS DR9 - DR12), `fits`, `txt`, and `csv`.

+The [example input file](/test_case/exampleInputFile.txt) in the [test_case](/test_case) directory is defined below for reference.

+    test_case/spec-0618-52049-0372.fits DR12fits
+    test_case/spec-1079-52621-0509.fits DR12fits
+    test_case/spec-1123-52882-0065.fits DR12fits
+    test_case/spec-4068-55445-0924.fits DR12fits
+    test_case/spec-4961-55719-0378.fits DR12fits
+    test_case/spec-7332-56683-0788.fits DR12fits
+    test_case/spec-7454-56751-0770.fits DR12fits
+    test_case/spec-5047-55833-0936.fits DR12fits
+    test_case/spec-3764-55514-0972.fits DR12fits

 ##Running PyHammer

 On the command line, navigate to the PyHammer folder and run with the command `python pyhammer.py`.
 In the ipython environment, the command `run pyhammer.py` can be used.
 This code should not be imported!

+Along with the run command, various flags and command line options can be provided.
 The first time you run the code, you can supply the flag `-h` to see all options and flags available to the run command.
 By default, PyHammer will run in GUI mode, but command line mode can be used with the `-c` flag.

-For each run, you will need an input file that contains a list of all the spectra fits files you would like to classify, along with which fits data type each file is.
-The fits data types accepted are  `DR7fits` (SDSS EDR - DR8), `DR12fits` (SDSS DR9 - DR12), `fits`, `txt`, and `csv`.
+A list of all options is shown below

+    Options             Description
+    -c, --cmd           Flag to choose to run on the command line.
+    -e, --eyecheck      Flag indicating pyhammer should skip classifying and go straight to checking the spectra by eye.
+    -f, --full          Flag indicating the full path to the spectra is provided in the input file list.
+    -g, --gui           Flag to choose to run using the gui.
+    -i, --infile        The full path to the input file or the name, if it is in the pyhammer folder.
+If nothing is provided, it will be asked for later.
+    -o, --outfile       The full path to the output file or a filename which outputs to the pyhammer folder.
+If nothing is provided, the default pyhammerResults.csv will be
+                        created in the pyhammer folder.
+    -p, --path          The full path to the spectra.
+This is only necessary if the input file list does not prepend the path to the spectra filenames.
+    -r, --rejectfile    The full path to the file where reject spectra will be listed or a filename which outputs to the pyhammer folder .
+If nothing is provided, the default rejectSpectra.csv will be created in the pyhammer folder.
+    -s, --sncut         The S/N necessary before a spectra will be classified.
+                        A signal to noise of ~3-5 per pixel is recommended.

 ####Test Case

-An [example input file](/test_case/exampleInputFile.txt) along with a set of ten corresponding spectra are located in the [test_case](/test_case) directory.
+In the [test_case](/test_case) directory is an example input file and a set of 10 corresponding spectra.
 Run this test case from the command line with the following command.

     python pyhammer.py -f -i test_case/exampleInputFile.txt